Maozheng6/Maozheng/README.md

 [Project webpage](https://maozheng6.github.io/EyeSayCorrect/), <a href="https://dl.acm.org/doi/pdf/10.1145/3490099.3511103"><img  src="pdf.gif" width="20" >  [Paper](https://dl.acm.org/doi/pdf/10.1145/3490099.3511103) <br/>

-Developped an end-to-end iOS APP for a new text correction method with eye gaze and voice input.
-Proposed and implemented a new eye gaze target selection method using Beyesian therory for noisy eye gaze input.
-Implemented a 3-gram language model on a cloud server connected with the iOS APP for text correction.   <br/>
+Developped an end-to-end iOS APP for a new text correction method with eye gaze and voice input on an iPad Pro.
+Proposed a new eye gaze target selection method using Beyesian therory for noisy eye gaze input.
+Implemented a 3-gram language model on a cloud server connected with the APP for text correction.   <br/>

 <a href="https://maozheng6.github.io/LLM-VT/"><img align="left" src="llm_teaser.png" width="250">